-Receptor Sensitivity Justification Surrounding Environment Low There are no specific outstanding features inherent to the surrounding environment.
+Receptor Sensitivity Justification Surrounding Environment Low As the PL is located parallel to a road and infrastructures, there are no specific outstanding features inherent to the surrounding environment.
 Local Waste Infrastructure Medium The construction and operation phases will result in an additional input of waste materials into the regional waste management service/infrastructures.